 - Give yourself time.
 Just know that it is going to take you a lot longer to eat now.
 Embrace it.
 It’s better for you anyway.
 I’m the last one done at the table every single night.
 I order a little less when I eat with friends because I know it will take me longer.

 - Learn how to force air between the roof of your mouth and the palate expander with a hard “K” sound.
 It has feed many a piece of rice for me.
 I don’t do it in public, but it definitely helps at home.

 I ate my first full meal out yesterday for Valentine’s Day.
 I was definitely careful about what I ordered, having a small bowl of pasta and a bowl of soup.
 But I also ate some of the bread on the table and some meatball appetizers.
 And I had chocolate covered strawberries last night!
 A week ago I would have never imagined that I could have bitten into those because I couldn’t even chew strawberries.

 I can honestly say that I often forget that I have the expander in my mouth.
 Sometimes it is just because the ibuprofen takes the edge off the pain.
 Other times there is no pain at all.
 Some nights when I have my adjustment it will ache for a few hours while I am trying to get to sleep.
 Last night it wasn’t more than half an hour and it hasn’t hurt all day today.

 I guess what I am saying is that there is a light at the end of the tunnel no matter how bad it seems when it starts.
-Last week I was totally miserable and positive that I would never make it and today I am thinking it’s not all so bad.
+Last week I was totally miserable and positive that I would never make it and today, I took control by reading a few articles on and now, I am thinking it’s not all so bad.
 I have one more week of adjustments before I go in to have my top braces put on.
 I’m sure that will be quite an adventure!